 Walter Reed Memorial Hospital, a 71-bed satellite of Riverside located in Gloucester, opens.

-Newly renovated Emergency/Trauma Center opens; expansion of cardiology, dialysis, and medical education areas is completed.
+Newly renovated Emergency/Trauma Center opens; expansion of cardiology, dialysis, and medical education areas are completed.
 Virginia's first hospital-based Hospice program for the terminally ill opens.

 Planning begins on a new regional cancer treatment center.